Is Invoice Factoring the Solution For Your Small Business?

 Also, you want to think about the actual status of the person/company who owes the invoice.
 Are they experiencing financial difficulties?
 Is it a small company who could very well be struggling just to make ends meet?
 Again, any potential red flags could turn a factoring company away.

 And what about the size of the invoice.
-Odds are, smaller invoices will be paid sooner, while very large ones could take quite a bit of time.
+Odds are, smaller invoices will be paid sooner, while exceptionally large ones could take quite a bit of time.

-After selling your invoices to an invoice factoring company, they will set about collecting the money owed you.
 The factoring company takes a percentage of the invoice which can range from 2 to 5 percent.
-Once they purchase the invoice, you receive usually 85% of the total value.
+Once they purchase the invoice, you receive usually 90% of the total value.
 The factoring company will release the remaining balance minus their cut once the invoice is paid.

-The longer the time extends that the invoice remains unpaid, the more you’re charged.
-Generally, there is a weekly fee.
+The longer the time extends that the invoice remains unpaid, the more you are charged.
+Generally, there is a monthly fee.
 And once the invoice is in fact paid in full you receive the full amount minus such fees.

 What's the Difference Between Invoice Factoring and Invoice Financing?